The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 So, what are the pros and cons to automated photo editing, and does it ever make sense to use it?
 Let’s take a look:

-A breakdown of automation and AI
+A breakdown of the difference between automation and AI

 While automation and AI are often interchangeably used, they actually refer to different things.
 Let’s take a look at the definition of each:

-• What is automation?
 Automation is when you use technology to set up systems and processes that begin and end on their own.
 In business, automation happens in almost every single department.
 You can automate marketing, inventory management, HR, and even photo editing.

-• What is AI?
 AI stands for “artificial intelligence” and refers to machine learning.
 Essentially, this technology replicates or replaces human intelligence, and it’s more successful for basic tasks and concepts.
 Over time, this technology “learns” and becomes more powerful—sort of like forecasting for inventory based on historical data.
 If you give more input to the computers, they can learn more effectively.

-• What’s the difference between automation and AI?
 While automation and AI both rely on some sort of human involvement during the setup, AI gives computers more independence.
 Automated workflows and sequences happen based on parameters you’ve set manually, whereas AI involves machine learning which includes advanced data analysis and predictive modeling.

 So, what does this all have to do with photo editing?

 In photo editing, you can use automation to accomplish tedious, time-consuming edits.
 For example, if you need to put everything on a white background, you can use automation to apply the edit to a large batch of images.
 Some companies also make the mistake of using automation for detail-oriented edits, like clipping paths.
-These often result in Photoshop fails — remember the Target thigh gap debacle of 2014?
+These often result in Photoshop fails—remember the Target thigh gap debacle of 2014?

 Drawbacks of automation and AI